 Cathedral of St John the Baptist was designed by George Gilbert Scott Jr and completed under John Oldrid Scott in 1884-1910.

 An extraordinary building, the magnum opus of Sir George Gilbert Scott’s first son.
-It lies just over the perilous city ring road, self-imposed exile from the city, just the way Roman Catholics like it.
 The first view of it is quite astonishing.
 Because of its fairly constrained site, vistas of it are usually at sharp angles.
 Flying buttress throughout let you know this is a church that is serious business.

 Its scale is exceptional: a ten-bay nave and a four-bay east arm and three-bay transepts.
 The crossing tower is blunt and perfunctory.
 All four terminal facades to each arm has big beefy triple lancets, bulky buttresses, and pinnacles flanking the gable.
 It has remarkable solidity, even for a Scott building.
 It is an absolute unit of a church.